illepic/my-site/reviews/index.md

     - [Osprey Manta 36L Hydration Pack](https://www.amazon.com/Osprey-Mens-Manta-Hydration-Pack/dp/B00AOICHRC/ref=as_li_ss_til?tag=evalov-20&linkCode=w01&creativeASIN=B00AOICHRC) - Perfect Day Hiking bag - I could easily do all I wanted to do with ~24L, but having the ability to add more stuff is super nice.
 3L of water is excellent, the hip pockets rock, but the best is the vented back with an **internal frame** (yes, on a day pack) – it makes all the weight in the bag *disappear*.
     - [Osprey Ozone 24L Daypack](https://www.amazon.com/Osprey-Ozone-Daypack-Light-Green/dp/B008RBJDC0/ref=as_li_ss_til?tag=evalov-20&linkCode=w01&creativeASIN=B008RBJDC0) - Urban Transport - Holds all my digital goods, water bottle & coffee mug, organizational bliss without going overboard, and a comfortable back.
 - [Icebreaker Merino Wool Clothing](http://www.icebreaker.com/) - Simply the best.
 Comfortable, warm when cold, cool when hot, and very stink resistant - phenomenal travel clothing.
+- [Reelight SL120 Flashing Compact Bicycle Headlight and Tail Light Set](https://www.amazon.com/Reelight-Flashing-Compact-Bicycle-Headlight/dp/B001PLEIBU/ref=as_li_ss_til?tag=evalov-20&linkCode=w01&creativeASIN=B001PLEIBU) - These bike lights sit  next to your spinning wheel, which has a magnet on it that charges up the light as the tire spins.
+You never have to worry about turning on or off your light or it running out of batteries.
+This model has a capacitor, so it charges it up to run without the magnet for an extra two minutes or so – that way, when you stop, your lights don't turn off.

 ## Tech